 The approach path to the hill of the day was of course well-known to Frank and me since we had been there at least four or five times before.
 Nonetheless it is always worth the while to come back to this beautiful spot after a few years and to see the gorge and the hills again.
 As usual we made good progress and soon reached the flats where the Water of Nevis meanders.
 The Falls of Steall boasted quite some water since there had been no real shortage of rainfall the days before.
 Very white and very beautiful.
 We pressed onwards and soon reached Steall ruin where the path towards Carn More Dearg and Aonach Beag branches of to the left.

 Now we made the first steps on new terrain but the path continued onwards in a steady fashion: Well-engineered, mostly dry and very easily angled.
 After another two kilometres on the path we headed for the hill walking on a faint grassy path that clung to a stream coming down the hill from the environs of the col between Stob Coire Beallaich and Sgurr Choinnich Beag.
 We gained height very steadily.
 Soon we had to make a decision as to whether we wanted to include Sgurr Choinnich Beag in the hike or head for the col between that hill and Sgurr Choinnich Mor.
 The faint path that kept appearing and disappearing took the decision for us since it lead to a height of about 600 or 650 metres and disappeared.
-It … [Read More]
+It had deposited us due south of Sgurr … [Read More]